Paint with a chalky finish can cheaply help you modernize your home

 One thing that we have found when making our chalk paint with Plaster of Paris is that you should expect the paint color to be a slightly lighter version.
 If you have a small project feel free to use old paint or even paint samples are a great way to test this out.

-What are the cons to DIY chalk paint using Plaster of Paris?
+What are the cons to DIY paint with chalky finish using Plaster of Paris?

 Another con about Plaster of Paris chalk paint is that you have to use it right then.
 There is really not a great way to store it and reuse it.

-Fun chalk painting ideas using Plaster of Paris Chalk Paint
+Fun chalk painting ideas using Plaster of Paris Paint

-Create this ombre dresser with DIY chalk paint
+Create this ombre dresser with DIY chalk finish paint

 We have used the Plaster of Paris chalk paint recipe to create this DIY ombré dresser for our baby nursery.
 Before mixing the chalk paint, go to the paint store and find a sample that you like.
 Make sure there are 5 different colors on the paint swatch.
 Then buy a paint sample for each of those colors.
-You can then use the paint samples to mix individual chalk paint colors and you will end with a fun cohesive ombre look.
+You can then use the paint samples to mix individual paints with Plaster of Paris to create colors.
+You will end with a fun cohesive ombre look.

 You could still do the same thing and use white paint and one color.
 However, you would have to eyeball if the color jumps are consistent between the different tones of paints.

-How to make DIY chalk paint without Plaster of Paris?
+How to make DIY chalk-like paint without Plaster of Paris?

 1/2 cup baking soda